 Rearranging terms yields $\sum_{t=1}^T \E_{\hat y_t \sim \pib(\thb_t)}[\ell(\hat y_t, y_t)] \le F_T + \tfrac{MD}{\alpha} \prn*{\tfrac{D}{2} + P_T}$, as desired. \end{proof}

 As discussed in \cref{sec:introduction}, if the sequence ${(\x_t, y_t)}_{t=1}^T$ consists of $O(1)$ intervals of separable data, we can achieve $F_T = 0$ and $P_T = O(1)$ in \cref{thm:surrogate-gap} by changing $\U_t$ $O(1)$ times.
-This leads to an $O(1)$ bound on the cumulative target loss in this non-stationary setting, while the existing surrogate-regret bound in \eqref{eq:static-surrogate-regret} breaks down.\looseness=-1
+This leads to an $O(1)$ bound on the cumulative target loss in this non-stationary setting, while the existing surrogate regret bound in \eqref{eq:static-surrogate-regret} breaks down.\looseness=-1

-The essence of the above proof lies in the design of the learning rate $\eta_t$ in \eqref{eq:eta-range}.
+The essence of the proof lies in the design of the learning rate $\eta_t$ in \eqref{eq:eta-range}.
 Specifically, the right-hand inequality in~\eqref{eq:eta-range} enables us to cancel the cumulative surrogate loss terms, $\sum_{t=1}^T L_t(\W_t)$, and to derive an upper bound on the cumulative target loss.
-Meanwhile, the surrogate-gap condition and the self-bounding property (Assumptions~\ref{assump:surrogate-gap} and \ref{assump:self-bounding}) guarantee the existence of the lower bound $\eta_T \ge \tfrac{\alpha}{M}$, which prevents the $O((1+P_T)/\eta_T)$ term in the OGD regret bound from becoming excessively large.
-This proof strategy not only extends the original idea of \Citet{Van_der_Hoeven2020-ug} to the non-stationary setting, but also offers a more direct derivation of the target-loss bound through learning-rate adjustment in OGD.
-In the next section, we further discuss how to choose a learning rate $\eta_t$ that satisfies~\eqref{eq:eta-range}.\looseness=-1
+Meanwhile, Assumptions~\ref{assump:surrogate-gap} and \ref{assump:self-bounding}, corresponding to the surrogate-gap condition and the self-bounding property, respectively, ensure that the range of $\eta_t$ in \eqref{eq:eta-range} is non-empty; this implies $\eta_T \ge \tfrac{\alpha}{M}$ and thus prevents the $O((1+P_T)/\eta_T)$ term in the OGD regret bound from becoming excessively large.
+This proof strategy extends the original idea of \Citet{Van_der_Hoeven2020-ug} to the non-stationary setting and offers a more direct derivation of the target-loss bound through learning-rate adjustment in OGD.
+In the next subsection, we discuss how to choose a learning rate $\eta_t$ that satisfies~\eqref{eq:eta-range}.

-As a side note, in the last part of the proof, the bound over the entire interval $t = 1, \dots, T$, is derived simply by summing over $t =1,\dots,T$.
-Therefore, the same argument applies to any contiguous subinterval of ${1, \dots, T}$, with $P_T$ and $F_T$ defined with respect to that subinterval.
-In this sense, our method enjoys the \emph{strong adaptivity} \citep{Daniely2015-kn}, which is also a desirable property in non-stationary online learning.
+As a side note, in the last part of the proof, the bound over the entire interval $t = 1, \dots, T$ is obtained simply by summing over $t = 1,\dots,T$.
+The same argument applies to any contiguous subinterval of $\{1, \dots, T\}$, with $F_T$ and $P_T$ defined on that subinterval.
+As such, our method enjoys an interval-wise guarantee akin to \emph{strongly adaptive} bounds \citep{Daniely2015-kn}, which are also desirable under non-stationarity.\looseness=-1